 That said, let’s discover the five instruments that we’ll be discussing today:

 In order to pick the “best” of the five products, we will analyze four different aspects: the sound, the hammer-action keyboard, the main available features and the price.

-And before we move on, please take a moment to view some of the best selling digital pianos currently on Amazon, and then compare how they stack up to the Kawai pianos we will discuss today:
+And before we move on, please take a moment to view some of the best selling digital pianos currently online, and then compare how they stack up to the Kawai pianos we will discuss today:

 Kawai uses a main sound engine for all of its products, so we’ll focus on the differences between the several editions of its Harmonic Imaging engine, which offers at least a 192-note maximum amount of polyphony.

 In fact, the ES-7 features a 256-note maximum polyphony, which is one of the biggest advantages of this model.

 Each product of the group features a specific version of the Harmonic Imaging engine with 88-key sampling, which means that each key of the piano has its own unique tonal characteristics.
 Every note has been sampled with several dynamic layers to offer the most natural and realistic piano emulation possible.

 The standard Harmonic Imaging with 88-key sampling is powering both the ES-100 and the KDP-90, which are the two entry-level pianos in this group.
 While those products still sound extremely great, when compared to the Progressive Harmonic Imaging of the ES-7, and the CE-220, you’ll obviously notice the differences.

 In fact, the Progressive Harmonic Imaging uses a larger tonal database than the standard version, and provides even greater tonal details.
 For example, the lower notes are deep but never boomy, the middle notes are warm and surrounding, and the higher notes are virtually crystal clear.